Ransomware Defense: Safeguarding Your Data with Backup Protection

 Similarly, keep your anti-virus software updated to the latest version release.
 This way you’ll have the latest anti-virus software algorithms that stop malicious applications from running on your computer system and malware from getting past your network firewall.

-4. Stay Vigilant and Extra Cautious
+4. Stay Vigilant / Extra Cautious

 Whenever you come across any suspicious sites, emails, or other messages, always keep in mind that it could be from cybercriminals looking for their next target.
 So, be extra cautious and vigilant of potential cybersecurity activities, risks, and dangers lurking in the digital space.